Executive MBA Faculty and Staff

 He has published more than 60 papers in nationally and internationally refereed journals that include the top-ranked journals in transportation economics.
 He received the University of Nevada, Reno Foundation Professor award in May 2001 in recognition of his significant contributions in research, teaching and service.
 He is also the recipient of the Best Researcher of the Year Award in Business Education in 1992 and 1998 from the Nevada Alpha Chapter of Beta Gamma Sigma, the highest honor society for collegiate schools of business in the United States.

 William L. Kuechler, Jr., Ph.D.

 His academic career follows a successful industry career in information systems development and consulting.
 His work experience brings insight to his teaching of both IS management and technical material and brings a wealth of practical background to his research.
-Kuechler’s two primary research themes are the cognitive bases of IS use, development and education, and design science research in IS.
-He is on the editorial advisory board for the Journal of Information Systems Education and is an associate editor for the Journal of Information Technology Cases.
+Kuechler’s two primary research themes are the cognitive basis of IS use, development and education, and design science research in IS.
+He is on the editorial advisory board for the Journal of Information Systems Education and is an associate editor of the Journal of Information Technology Cases.

 Ronald Lembke, Ph.D.

 Ron Lembke has taught supply chain management and operations management at the graduate and undergraduate levels at the University of Nevada, Reno since 1995.
 In addition to operations management, his teaching has focused on courses in quality, inventory management, and production planning.
 More recently, he has taught graduate and undergraduate courses in sustainability.